Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 ## <span style="color:#0080FF">Deploying DNS servers</span>
 DNS servers are needed to resolve URLs for services in Azure.
 When those services are initially deployed, they are accessed using a URL that resolves to their public IP address.
 For example

-mydemovm.eastus.cloudapp.azure.com may resolve to 52.168.x.x
+[http://mydemovm.eastus.cloudapp.azure.com](http://mydemovm.eastus.cloudapp.azure.com) may resolve to 42.x.x.x

 However, since we are preventing access to any public IP address and using only private endpoints, applications would have to resolve to the private IP address.
-For example

-mydemovm.eastus.cloudapp.azure.com may need to resolve to 10.2.0.x
+For example, it should resolve to 10.2.0.x instead of 42.x.x.x.

 To do this, a DNS conditional forwarder is needed locally, to resolve requests from on-premises devices to Azure services, and in Azure, to resolve requests from one Azure service to another.

 ### <span style="color:#0080FF">Azure</span>
 The following diagram shows the elements in the sample Azure environment.